Dyson Daniels: 2024–25 season

 On 6 July 2024, Daniels, E. J. Liddell, Larry Nance Jr., and Cody Zeller (via sign-and-trade), a 2025 first-round pick (via Lakers), and a conditional 2027 first-round pick were traded to the Atlanta Hawks in exchange for Dejounte Murray.

 On 8 November, Daniels put up seven steals in a 122–121 loss to the Detroit Pistons.
 On 15 November, Daniels became the first player since Michael Jordan in the 1989–90 season to record 15-plus points and five-plus steals in four consecutive NBA games and the first player since Alvin Robertson to record at least six steals in four consecutive NBA games.
 On 23 December, Daniels recorded a career-high eight steals against the Minnesota Timberwolves.

 Daniels finished the 2024–25 season leading the NBA with an average of 3.01 steals per game, totaling 202 steals.
 This achievement made him the youngest player in NBA history to record 200 steals in a single season, surpassing Magic Johnson's previous record by 236 days.
 Daniels' defensive impact extended beyond steals; he also led the NBA in deflections (366) and ranked among the top players in combined steals and blocks ("stocks") with 229.

-On 30 April, 2025, Daniels became the first Australian to win the NBA Most Improved Player Award, after becoming the first player since Alvin Robertson in 1990–91 to average three steals per game.
+On 30 April, 2025, Daniels became the first Australian to win the NBA Most Improved Player award, after becoming the first player since Alvin Robertson in 1990–91 to average three steals per game.
 Daniels also finished as the runner-up in the 2025 NBA Defensive Player of the Year voting, earning 25 first-place votes and 197 total points.
 He was edged out by Cleveland Cavaliers forward-center Evan Mobley, who received 35 first-place votes and 285 total points.

 2025–26 season

 On October 20, 2025, Daniels and the Hawks agreed to a four-year, $100 million contract extension.
+The Hawks finished the season with a 46–36 record, clinching the sixth seed in the Eastern Conference and a playoff berth.
+Daniels was named to the NBA All-Defensive Second Team.

+The Hawks faced the New York Knicks during their first-round playoff series.
+On April 18, Daniels made his playoff debut for the Hawks, recording four points, nine rebounds, 11 assists, and three steals in a 113–102 Game 1 loss.
+On April 28, he scored a playoff career-high 17 points, alongside five assists, in a 126–97 Game 5 loss.
+The Hawks wound up losing the series in six games.